bwallace/OpenMeta-analyst-/README.txt

     > R CMD BUILD openmetar
     > R CMD INSTALL openmetar

-For compatibility reasons, we use the slightly dated R 2.10.
+On this branch, we have moved to R 2.15!

 Once R is setup for OpenMeta, you'll need to install Python (we use 2.7) and the necessary libraries.
 You'll need PyQT (and QT: see http://www.riverbankcomputing.co.uk/software/pyqt/intro) installed -- we use PyQt 4.9; your mileage may vary with other versions.